Which vaccines are approved by the FDA?

 If I’m pregnant or nursing, is it safe for ME to get the vaccine to protect my family?

-The vaccine has NOT been studied in pregnant or lactating women.
+Most likely there is no problem with doing this.
+The vaccine has NOT been studied in pregnant or lactating women, but many pregnant and breastfeeding women have received the vaccine since it came out and so far, so good.
 There is no reason to believe that they will be dangerous, but those studies have not been done yet.

 If I get the first dose of the vaccine with the Pfizer vaccine, but another vaccine becomes available before I need the second dose, could I get the second dose from a different company?